-The current system of scientific publishing has existed for nearly 350 years.
-It is based on peer-review and publishing in scholarly journals and books.
-The purpose of peer-review is to ensure minimum levels of scientific quality and relevance, whereas publishing companies and scientific societies bear the costs of publishing, normally recovered by means of subscriptions and sales.
+The current system of scientific publishing, as it has existed for nearly 350 years, is based on peer-review and publishing in scholarly journals and books.
+The purpose of peer-review is to ensure minimum levels of scientific quality and relevance, whereas editorial companies and scientific societies bear the costs of editing and publishing, costs that are normally recovered by means of subscriptions and sales.
 This system has worked well, implementing rigorous examination of scientific work and fueling scientific and economic development through the efficient dissemination of results.

-As a result of this system, many of the important journals in most fields are unaffordable for the general public and scholars not associated to large libraries at universities and research centers.
+As a result of this system, many of the important journals in most fields are not affordable for the general public and scholars not associated to large libraries at universities and research centers.
 In particular, libraries in poorer regions and countries can seldom afford journals and books, providing an evil positive feedback between poverty and ignorance.
-Another not unusual irony is that these subscriptions are paid with tax money, but the average person on the street cannot access the scientific literature she or he helped to pay!
-This situation contributes to make the learned discourse elitist and hinders the development of society, in another ironic joke of history, as this was the prevalent situation at the start of the great scientific revolution after the Renaissance, which the practice of publishing and dissemination helped to eradicate.
+Another common irony is that these subscriptions are paid with tax money, but the average person on the street cannot access the scientific literature she or he contributed to pay for!
+This situation contributes to make the learned discourse elitist and hinders the development of society, in another ironic joke of history, as this was the prevalent situation at the start of the great scientific revolution after the Renaissance, which the practice of scientific publishing helped to eradicate.

 The old system of scientific publishing has served science well for a long time, but has now become outdated and possibly irrelevant in the modern era.
 Fortunately, a lot has happened in science publishing since the times of Galileo and Halley.
 Besides digital media and instantaneous worldwide information flows, we also have the concept of open science, a movement encouraging a more open scientific culture, in which there is a transparent development, dissemination, discussion and use of scientific results by society.